 Foreign companies expanding their activities in South Korea through branch offices must complete 3 steps:

 - file a notification on the opening of the branch with the Ministry of Finance and Strategy for certain operations;

 - register the branch with the Court Registry;

 - file the application for a business number and tax identification number.

-If you want to open a company in Korea in the form of a branch, you can rely on our local specialists who can explain in detail what each step consists of.
+If you want to open a company in Korea in the form of a branch in 2023, you can rely on our local specialists who can explain in detail what each step consists of.
 We also have lawyers who can help with immigration to South Korea.

-What are the main characteristics of branch offices in Korea?
+What are the main characteristics of branch offices in Korea for 2023?